 Science on Religion is mostly written by Connor Wood (that’s me).
-In my day job, I’m a postdoc at the Institute for the Bio-Cultural Study of Religion, in Boston, Massachusetts, and a visiting scholar at the Boston University School of Theology.
+In my day job, I’m a research associate at the Center for Mind and Culture, in Boston, Massachusetts, and a visiting scholar at the Boston University School of Theology.
 What I do is this: I study human religiosity, and its relationship to political ideology, through the lens of evolution.
 This means that I draw on many different tools, from life history theory to signaling theory to ritual studies and the cognitive science of religion.
 I’m especially interested in:

 - The relationship between religion and mental health, including regulatory feedback between group ritual and individuals.